‘What did the Romans ever do for us?’

 I have taken a bust of each of the first 24 dictators of the roman empire and given them a digital spin for today.

-III Tiberius (42 BCE – 16 March 37 CE) was Roman Emperor from 14 to 37 CE.
+III Tiberius (42 BCE – 16 March 37 CE)

 In the end he was assassinated as a result of a conspiracy by officers of the Praetorian Guard and senators.

 As Caligula’s uncle Claudius was an example of the older taking over from the younger.
 A person of intellect that fooled everyone not least the Praetorian Guard.
 The first Emperor to be born outside of Italy.
 He needed a military victory so took on Britain and won after being thought an idiot hiding behind a curtain.
 So how to represent a man of intellectual skill such as this?